Kirby0Louise/SeedDK/README.md

 | Quest Editing | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ |
 | Shader Editing | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ |
 | Assembly Injection | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ |

+* PVRTC2 textures are currently handled with Imagination's PVRTexTool, a free tool external to SeedDK.
+There are plans to implement native PVRTC2 decode in the future